 It is unfortunate that I will now have to deny kids the opportunity to swim a second relay because of the actions of others, but I think we are at the point where I have no choice.
 Naturally, the first ones I will be leaving out are the ones who have a past record of bailing out at the last minute for something controllable.

 Let’s wrap it up with some final notes:

 - There are only two (2) weeks left in the season for our non-Varsity swimmers.
 Everyone will be swimming in the Northern Virginia Catholic High School Championship (aka, “NoVa Catholics”) on January 22nd

 - After NoVa Catholics, I will draft our entries for one of the February championship meets and use that to announce our 2022 Varsity Team.

 - Then, as a season-ending meet for all non-Varsity swimmers (i.e., swimmers who are not entered into meets during the championship season where there is no exhibition swimming), we will host our 15th annual Junior Varsity Invitational Championship at the Fitch WARF in Warrenton on January 29th.

 - For the Varsity swimmers, it’s time to start to get serious about some championship level swimming.
 From now on, you are going to see my attention shift from giving you a wide range of different types of swims to lining you up to be as competitive as possible.

-- Both our Boys need to take the VCAC Championship Meet from Trinity Christian, and our Girls need to take the VISAA State Championship from the Steward School, Peninsula Catholic, and Veritas.
+- Our Boys need to take the VCAC Championship Meet from Trinity Christian, and our Girls need to take the VISAA State Championship from the Steward School.

-So, let’s make the most of our training for the rest of January.
+So, let’s make the most of our training in January.
 It’s nearing the end of the season for most of you, and this is when championships are won for the rest of you!

 Coach Jim Koehr